Whether it’s hot tips on saving money or getting furniture up those narrow staircases, the Dutch are constantly coming up with innovative life hacks.

 13. Build wildlife bridges for animals to cross highways

 Have you spotted those beautiful bridges carved out of nature?
-As well as being stunning structures, ecoducts are a pretty smart invention.
+As well as being stunning structures, ecoducts are a smart invention.

 Wild animals use them to help them cross safely over busy roads.